NREL/openstudio-model-articulation-gem/lib/measures/create_typical_deer_building_from_model/README.md

 ## Bool Arguments to Enable/Disable Elements of This Measure

-The following is a list of aruments for elements of the model that can be enabled or disabled for the measure.
+The following is a list of arguments for elements of the model that can be enabled or disabled for the measure.
 - `Add Constructions to Model`
 - `Add Space Type Loads to Model`
 - `Add Elevators to Model`.
 This will only be added to buildings with more than one story.
-Number of floors will be used to determine the elevator type, and the number of occpants can determine both the number of elevators and can impact the schedule.
+Number of floors will be used to determine the elevator type, and the number of occupants can determine both the number of elevators and can impact the schedule.
 To avoid large jumps in parametric analyses, the number of elevators is a double instead of an integer, but will never be less than 1.0 for multi-story buildings, but can for example be 2.6 or 1.5 elevators, instead of just 1 or 2.
 The logic used isn't depending on a space or space type existing for elevators.
-The space laod will be added to the largest space on the first story.
-Fraciton of heat lost will be set to 1.0 for traction elevators.
+The space load will be added to the largest space on the first story.
+Fraction of heat lost will be set to 1.0 for traction elevators.
 - `Add Internal Mass to Model`
 - `Add Exterior Lights to Model`
 - `Add Exhaust Fans to Model`
 - `Add Service Water Heating to Model`
 - `Add Thermostats`
 - `Add HVAC System to Model`.
 This may add a secondary system for zones with internal loads or schedules that are dis-similar from the typical zones.
 For thermal zones on the primary zone, where  multi-zone air loops are added, one air loop will be added for each building story.
 A sizing run will be performed however the elements in the model will stay autosized.
-The sizing run is to identify the proper target system efficency.
+The sizing run is to identify the proper target system efficiency.
 - `Add Refrigeration to Model`

 ## Hours of Operation Arguments